-It’s a special thing to be a film maker who purchases their own gear.
-Either for personal, artistic, or commercial use.
-People who enjoy owning their own gear are a special breed.
-We love the tools, their design, function, and the freedom they allow us in crafting our vision.
+It’s a special thing to be a filmmaker who purchases their own gear—either for personal, artistic, or commercial use.
+We love the tools, their design, function, and the freedom they provide us in crafting our vision.

-I was one of these people, an artist with a love of visuals.
-I loved my gear, but over time I found a thorn in my side.
+I was one of these people, an artist with a love of visuals and also loved my gear.
+But over time I was increasingly agonized by a thorn in my side.
 I loved my gear, when it was assembled, and working.
 Yet I found myself wanting; there had to be more.
-When stored the gear was like a bastard child, ignored, forgotten.
+When stored the gear was like a bastard child– ignored, forgotten.
 Only when it was assembled did it get the respect it deserved.
-I soon discovered that only when it was assembled did I get the respect of an owner who had nice stuff.

 This desire is embedded into the core of Jason Cases.
 It is simply “Good enough…. isn’t” Your cases now become your business card.
 They establish credibility and a singularity that no one else enjoys.
 Whenever I open the lid of one of my cases, I almost always hear “whoa, where did you get that?”
 It’s music to my ears… It will be to yours as well.